Search

 Bible Notes - The Ten Commandments

-Exodus 20:12 The fifth commandment
+Exodus 20:15 The eighth commandment

 Planning your Visit